pocuslabs/escape-from-valis/README.md

 Currently, this is a very loose and informal spec.
 It's likely to change -- check the code comments as well for more details!

+## Levels and rooms

+Each "level" represents, as you might expect, a level in the game.
+These levels are numbered, starting at level 1.
+Each level can contain many rooms, at least `MIN_ROOMS` and up to (and including) `MAX_ROOMS` (those constants are defined in `mod/constants.lua`).

+In turn, each room will have a width and height between certain constraints, also defined in that constants file.
+The room will be bound by walls, and may have 1 to 4 "doors", really just openings leading to a path between rooms.

+Much of this is still in flux, so stay tuned!

 ## Testing

 We use [`busted`][bust] for testing.
 You can install `busted` from [luarocks][luarocks], and run the tests locally if you like, in your terminal: